In Exercises 32–35, find all the complex roots. Write roots in re... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 32–35, find all the complex roots.
 Write roots in rectangular form.
-The complex cube roots of 8i
+The complex fourth roots of 16 (cos 2π/3 + i sin 2π/3)

 Verified Solution